-- What does the organisation do? (eq: industry sector, size, key activities) - What specific issue or problem did you face? (include the risks involved) - What solution did you come up with to solve the problem? - When did you start work on this initiative? - What evidence is there that your initiative has been successful?
+- What does the organisation do? (eq: industry sector, size, key activities) - What specific issue or problem did you face? (include the risks involved) - What solution did you come up with to solve the problem? - When did you start work on this initiative? - Within the last 24 months, what evidence is there that your initiative has been successful? - What learning took place?